Moesin

 Moesin is a protein that in humans is encoded by the MSN gene.

 Moesin (for membrane-organizing extension spike protein) is a member of the ERM protein family which includes ezrin and radixin.
 ERM proteins appear to function as cross-linkers between plasma membranes and actin-based cytoskeletons.

 Moesin is localized to filopodia and other membranous protrusions that are important for cell–cell recognition and signaling and for cell movement.

+Moesin has FERM domain at N-terminal.

 Interactions

 Moesin has been shown to interact with: